wonsunahn/CS1632_Reddit_Cats/README.md

 your code based on the feedback and resubmit.
 Repeat until you don't get deductions.

-My solution test cases are stored as the [Reddit Cats Solution.side](Reddit%20Cats%20Solution.side) file afore mentioned.
-Compare with your test cases (this is not the only way to implement the test cases).
-It is in JSON format so you should be able to open it with a text editor and trace it with your eyes, if that's what you prefer.

 # GradeScope Feedback

 The GradeScope autograder works in 2 phases: